arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ***\*Serial Communication from the M4 can be enabled by setting up an RPC that allows the M4 & M7 cores to communicate.
 Using `RPC.print()` (M4) and `RPC.read()` (M7) helps achieve this.
 See [RPC Serial Examle](#rpc-serial).***

+### Boot / Disable M4

+The M4 core can be either be booted or disabled

 ## Programming M4/M7

 When programming the GIGA R1 WiFi's M7 and M4, we **create a sketch for each core**, and program them like we would program two individual Arduino boards.
 As only a single serial port is available, we need to specify which core we want to target.